GiantSlime/LifeSim/README.md

 [FIXED][BUG] You are able to open inventory whilst interacting [FIXED][DEFECT] Time should stop while in inventory mode [FIXED][BUG] Placing an item in a buildslot that has an item, deletes the item instead of swapping them.
+[DONE][FEATURE] Player should lose energy levels over time

 TODO LIST

 [BUG] When you re-clcik shop again -> shouldn't be able to [FEATURE] Kanna needs to add build slot border thingy Possible [BUG]: Shop might be randomly cycling through items, RNG might not be working correctly.
 Should look into it after spawning multiple items.
-[BUG] There is no X button to exit out of interacting [FEATURE] Player should lose energy levels over time [BUG] When player moves over interactable and mouse moves over interactable, can have 2 highlighted interactable objects
+[DEFECT] There should be an X button to exit out of interacting [BUG] When player moves over interactable and mouse moves over interactable, can have 2 highlighted interactable objects

-[QUESTION] Should you be able to start working once you click on inventory?
 [QUESTION] Should re-clicking a subgroup menu reload or close the menu?
 [QUESTION] Should menus have an exit button?